The $5 Challenge Is a Low-Effort Way to Build Your Savings

 You can keep a running count of your balance or just wait until the end of your challenge to be surprised by the total.

-If you don’t feel like keeping all that cash at home though, you can make weekly deposits into a savings account.
+If you don’t feel like keeping all that cash at home though, make weekly deposits into a savings account.
 Your savings will be insured, you’ll distance yourself from your stash and you can even earn interest — especially if you have a high-yield savings account.

 Participating in the Challenge When You Don’t Use Cash

 If you’re used to swiping your debit card everywhere you go, that doesn’t mean the five dollar challenge isn’t for you.
 You’ll just have to do a little extra work.

 When you make a purchase, think about what change you would have received if you paid in cash.
 For example, if your Target run totals to $84.25 and you would have paid with a $100 bill, you’d likely get a $5 bill, a $10 bill and 75 cents back as change.
 Before you pull out of the parking lot, log onto your online banking account to transfer $5 to your savings.

 To make it simpler, you could resolve to transfer $5 to your savings account every time you swipe your card.
 Or you could be more selective and only add $5 to your account when you make a specific purchase, like filling up your gas tank.

 Another option is to, well, make the switch to using cash — but do it just for your fun money expenditures.
-Stick with swiping your card to get groceries or stock up on toiletries, but pay with cash when you go to the movies or to the bar.
+Stick with swiping your card to get groceries or stock up on toiletries, but pay with cash when you go shoe shopping or out to eat.
 Any $5 bill you receive in change goes — you guessed it — straight to your savings.